microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtMdmWindowInformationProtectionPolicy.md

 ### -ProtectedAppLockerFiles
-Another way to input protected apps through xml files To construct, see NOTES section for PROTECTEDAPPLOCKERFILES properties and create a hash table.
+Another way to input protected apps through xml files To construct, please use Get-Help -Online and see NOTES section for PROTECTEDAPPLOCKERFILES properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphWindowsInformationProtectionAppLockerFile[]